Certification: Code of Ethics for Lamaze Certified Childbirth Educators

 (a) Childbirth educators generally should adhere to commitments made to employers and employing organizations.

-(b) Childbirth educators should work to improve employing agencies' policies and procedures and the efficiency and effectiveness of their services to ensure that they are evidence-based.
+(b) Childbirth educators should work to improve employing agencies' policies and procedures and the efficiency and effectiveness of their services to insure that they are evidence-based.

 (c) Childbirth educators should take reasonable steps to ensure that employers are aware of childbirth educators’ ethical obligations as set forth in the Lamaze International Code of Ethics and of the implications of those obligations for childbirth education practice.